Why do readers prefer active voice? Lessons from Yoda and Ivar the Boneless

 Why?

-Because Old English commonly changed the ending of the noun to show if it was the subject or the object.
+Because Old English commonly changed the ending of the noun to show if it was the subject or the object – whether it was the actor or the acted on.

 In that first sentence, when ‘sun’ is the subject, they’d have used the word ‘sunne’.